Have you noticed how bluebells can quietly remind us about being there, just as things are?

 That something can be enough without becoming permanent.

-A gentle way back to what's here
+A gentle way back to noticing what's here and now

 If your mind drifts into the past or ahead into what might be, you might like to try something simple.
 Not to get it right, just as way to calm and settle.
 Just soften your shoulders, relax your muscles, breathe normally and notice: